How to Delete Your Microsoft Account & Create a Local Windows 10 Login

 Lots of people will have a Windows Account without even realizing it.
 In fact, if you’ve ever had a Hotmail email address, an Xbox Live account, a .NET Passport, or used some other Microsoft service, the chances are you’ve got one.

 Getting rid of your Microsoft Account is a three-step process.
-Firstly, you need to create a local account to log into Windows, then you can remove the Microsoft Account login from your computer, and finally you can go ahead and delete the account itself off Microsoft’s servers.
+Firstly, you need to create a local account to log into Windows.
+Secondly, you’ll have to remove your Microsoft Account from Windows 10, then finally, you can go ahead and delete the account itself off Microsoft’s servers.

 Step 1: Create a Local Account

 Next, navigate to the Accounts page.
-Once there, make sure you’re on the Your email and accounts tab.
+Once there, make sure you’re on the Your info tab.
 Here you will see the option to Sign in with a local account instead underneath your name.

 Click it, and follow the on-screen instructions.